bitauth/chaingraph/.github/CONTRIBUTING.md

 yarn dev-cluster:init:local
 ```

-(Note: destroying and recreating the cluster should always leave the `data` directory in tact, so the recreated cluster will continue where it left off.
+(Note: destroying and recreating the cluster should always leave the `data` directory intact, so the recreated cluster will continue where it left off.
 To also reset a volume, delete or rename the chosen directory within the `data` directory when re-creating the cluster.)

 ## Running End-to-End (E2E) Tests